 - Full LPN to BSN online program.

-A nurse practitioner must earn a BSN and then a master’s degree to prove their excelsior knowledge in their field.
+A nurse practitioner must earn a BSN and then a master's degree to prove knowledge in their field.
 Although these programs are rigorous, they are easily adaptable for passionate learners and can be taken by anyone, regardless of their age or prior professional experience.

 Categorised in: Nursing News